 Dirk Lindemann successfully relaunched a significant tax project by focusing on value creation, striving to provide new business value to enterprises and employees while also cutting costs.
 These benefits secured the political mandate for his initiative.
 Another CIO of a large tax office engaged politicians directly to win them over for his project.
 He faced the situation that politi-cians tend to make changes to tax law every year, which means most resources are already consumed by implementing the new legal requirements.
 Older systems that are optimized for straight-through processing are unable to cope well with such changes since they are not de-signed to support different business rules for each tax year.
 He opted to enter the political de-bate and talked to the politicians directly.
 This way, they understood the technical options and constraints better in advance of deliberation of new policies and laws.
-These examples show that we need to take business / IT alignment one step further for public administrations: We need good politics / IT alignment to get initiatives off the ground successfully.
+These examples show that we need to take business / IT alignment to get initiatives off the ground successfully.
 Turn the tables: